-If we look at the second objective, associated with vibrational damping in the longboard, we can see that some natural fibers are quite superior to CFRP or GFRP when it comes to the mechanical loss coefficient.
-Hemp or flax are readily available fibers that can be reinforcements used as composites and will then help to reduce vibrations in the deck.
+If we look at the second objective, associated with vibrational damping in the longboard, we can see that some natural fibers are quite superior to Carbon or Glass when it comes to the mechanical loss coefficient.
+Hemp or flax are readily available fibers that can be reinforcements used as in composites and will then help to reduce vibrations in the deck.
 The outcome is the same, plotting the full second objective, M2.

 A commercial product based on this idea is marketed by Lineo [3].
 If the natural fibers are sandwiched between CFRP layers both on the top and under the bottom of the skateboard deck, they can potentially contribute to both increased flexural modulus and damping.
 The reason for choosing flax fibers is that it has excellent damping performance as well as good mechanical properties, as can be seen below.
-Fractions of up to 50% flax in an epoxy resin is offered by this supplyer: $FlaxTape^{TM}$ and $FlaxPreg^{TM}$ [3].
+Fractions of up to 50% flax in an epoxy resin is offered by this supplyer: FlaxTapeTM and FlaxPregTM [3].